TonCast/toncast-minter-contract/README.md

-# Jetton Deployer - Contracts

-> Starter template for a [Jetton](https://github.com/ton-blockchain/TIPs/issues/74) project

-This project contains everything you need to deploy a new token (Jetton contract) to TON blockchain.
-This project is free and open source and was created for educational purposes.
+# TonCast Minter Contract

+> Jetton minter contract for TonCast with Tonkeeper deployment support

+This project is a fork of [jetton-deployer-contracts](https://github.com/ton-defi-org/jetton-deployer-contracts) with enhanced features for easy deployment via Tonkeeper.
+It includes automatic minting, admin revocation, and streamlined deployment process.

+**📖 Quick Start**: See [QUICKSTART.md](QUICKSTART.md) for a 3-minute deployment guide.

 &nbsp;
 ## Option 1: Deploy a standard Jetton using your browser